Covid 19 Delta outbreak: Major concerns over vaccinations Bill being passed under urgency - 'Constitutional disgrace' - NZ Herald

 It was quite a "significant and technical" and so "takes some time to get right", he said.

-Asked if that should not reiterate the need for greater scrutiny, Hipkins said that was not practicable.
+Asked if that should not highlight the need for greater scrutiny, Hipkins said that was not practicable.

 "In an ideal world we would.
 But we are not going to tell Aucklanders to wait another month or two while Parliament scrutinises it."